Acquiring Library resources FAQs

 The book or article that I need is not held in the Library.
 What can I do?

-You can submit a request to the Document Supply Service by filling in the form on the My Manchester staff portal.
+You can submit a request to the Inter-Library Loans Service by filling in the form on the My Manchester staff portal.
 Delivery times vary, however books are generally supplied within seven to ten days of the item being requested and journal articles usually arrive within five days, often sooner.

 As the service is dependent on the co-operation of the supplier and the availability of the item, delays may occur in some cases.